Biasing from galaxy trough and peak profiles with the DES Y3 redMaGiC galaxies and the weak lensing mass map: Methods

 Fig.~\ref{fig:bias_fm_estimators_comp} shows, for three Gower Street simulations (with $\sigma_8=0.565, 0.818, 0.914$), how these various galaxy biases compare to the input bias $b_{\rm input}$ used in the simulations; six input biases in the range $0.5 - 5.0$ were used.
 As expected, the measured biases $b_{C_{\ell}}, b_{\RMS}, b^{v}_{\rm prof}, b^{c}_{\rm prof}$ are consistent with each other, but deviate from $b_{\rm input}$ significantly at high $b_{\rm input}$ values.
 There, the measured biases `saturate' and increases little with $b_{\rm input}$.
 This trend is more significant at lower redshift bins, and for simulations with higher $\sigma_8$.
 We note $b^v_{\rm prof}$ deviates from $b^c_{\rm prof}$ and becomes smaller than $b_{\RMS}$ and $b_{C_{\ell}}$ in bin 1 of the high $\sigma_8$ simulation.
 This could be because the most extreme underdensity values are capped, whereas those for the overdensity are not.
 Below $b_{\rm input}\sim2$, $b_{C_{\ell}}$ agrees with $b_{\rm input}$ well, but other galaxy biases have higher values.
 This is because shot-noise of the galaxy field drops out in the $C_{\ell}^{\rm gm}$ measurements, but is still present in the other measurements.
 This shot-noise impact is larger at the lower bias end, partially because the signal-to-noise ratio is smaller, and partially due to the changes in the identification of clusters and voids: pixels close to but smaller than the threshold $\delta_c$ can be included in the finder algorithm.
 Hence, it is important to differentiate the input, $b_{\rm input}$, from the measured galaxy biases on the biased fields in the simulations.

 In our forward modelling approach, we choose $b_{\rm input}=1.7$ as the fiducial value for all 415 simulations.
 This particular value is chosen for two reasons: 1) it is close to the \texttt{redMaGiC} bias from the DES Y3 $3\times2$pt analysis \citep{2022PhRvD.105b3520A}, and 2) the agreement between various measured galaxy biases and $b_{\rm input}$ is reasonable, in that simulations with different $\sigma_8$ values have roughly the same measured bias.
 In Sec.~\ref{sec: Testing the pipeline with the Gower Street Simulations}, we test the effect of different $b_{\rm input}$.
-We apply the void and cluster finding algorithm consistently on both the DES Y3 data and the Gower Street simulations.
-Table~\ref{tab: superstructure number} shows the number of voids and clusters found in the DES Y3 data and in one Gower Street simulation that had reasonable cosmological parameters ($\Omega_{\rm m}=0.290, \Omega_b=0.050, h=0.667, \sigma_8=0.766, w=-1.01$).
+We apply the void and cluster finding algorithm consistently on both the DES Y3 data and the Gower Street simulations. {Notice that the conversion from $R_s$ to angular scales in the finder algorithm assumes the simulation cosmology.
+However, in real data, this could distorted by the Alcock-Paczynski (AP) effect \citep{1979Natur.281..358A}, and the proper way to incorporate this is to convert using the same cosmology as the data in the forward modeling approach.
+We test the impact of the AP effect by re-analysing the actual data assuming the best-fit DES Y3 cosmology, instead of \textit{Planck}, finding that while there are slight changes to the superstructures found (due to different smoothing angles), the resultant profiles and their ratios are not significantly changed.
+Hence, we expect that our results will not be significantly impacted by the AP effect.} Table~\ref{tab: superstructure number} shows the number of voids and clusters found in the DES Y3 data and in one Gower Street simulation that had reasonable cosmological parameters ($\Omega_{\rm m}=0.290, \Omega_b=0.050, h=0.667, \sigma_8=0.766, w=-1.01$).
 The differences between the object numbers are consistent with Poisson noise, indicating that this fiducial choice for $b_{\rm input}$ is reasonable.